ghazette/typescript-starting-project/README.md

 # typescript-starting-project

-Start a new typescript project easily, the project is recompiled on file changed,  only one Javascript uglified file left :)
+Start a new typescript project easily, the project is recompiled on file changed, all files are uglified:)

 # Install packages and gulp client
 ``